SoftwarePrince/Web3-Browser/README.md

-# Kahf Core
+# BrowseWeb3 Core

-Kahf Core is a set of changes, APIs, and scripts used for customizing Chromium to make the Kahf browser.
+BrowseWeb3 Core is a set of changes, APIs, and scripts used for customizing Chromium to make the BrowseWeb3 browser.

 ## Getting Started